meltano/meltano/docs/src/docs/README.md

 We work in small iterations so that we can be efficient, add value quickly, and get feedback from the community.
 We have a bias for action and aim to continually improve our product and processes, and we believe small, positive steps are the best way to achieve large goals.
 In practice, we ship minimum viable changes, and we continually seek to improve ourselves.

+### Ambition

+We have high aspirations and the drive to exceed them.
+We want to collaborate with those who are inspired and motivated by our mission.
+We’re determined to realize our goals and achieve strong results in everything we set out to accomplish.
+To us, ambition means:
+* Resilience in the face of setbacks
+* Continual learning
+* A strong sense of purpose and priorities
+* Passion
+* Perseverance
+* Calculated risk taking

+### Accountability

+We have a responsibility to ourselves, our teammates, and our community to do our best.
+We hold ourselves and each other to high standards, and we're responsible for our work, words, and actions.
+We're accountable for our mistakes, but we focus on learning from them and move forward together.

 ## Careers <a name="job-openings" />